yoronneko/govern/README.md

 ## What govern.sh is

-This shell script executes multiple processes specified in ``~/local/`` directory as a Linux user.
-We can start multple processes described in the configuration files in ``~/local/*.conf.sh`` by using cron command.
+This shell script manages multiple processes defined in the configuration files located at ``~/local/*.conf.sh``.
+The shell script has released as an open source software and is publicly accessible on GitHub.

+his govern.sh script can be executed from ether an interactive shell or through a cron job.
+Here's how you would initiate it from a cron job:

 ```sh
 $ crontab -e